rodneyrehm/jsbin-sync/docs/cli.md

     --css <selector>             Selector for CSS container
     --js <selector>              Selector for JS container
     --force                      Force upload for unchanged files
-    --silent                     Do not output status messages
+    --silent                     Do not output result
-    --json                       Output status messages as JSON
+    --json                       Output result as JSON
 ```